SmallSatGasTeam/CubeWorks/README.md

 ### RUN ON STARTUP
 To run the testMainFlightLogic.py file (or any other program) on startup, run `sudo crontab -e` and then add the following line to the end of the file:
 `@reboot sudo runuser pi -c "cd ; ./startup.exe"`.
-NOTE: this command is already part of the immage.
+NOTE: this command is already part of the image.

 ## Documentation